-The TOE platform includes the components implementing Strong Customer Authentication (SCA) and Dynamic Linking for Apple Pay.
+The TOE platform includes the components implementing Strong Customer Authentication (SCA) and dynamic linking for Apple Pay.

 User authentication is managed by the Secure Enclave.
 The Secure Enclave is a dedicated secure subsystem integrated into Apple systems on chip (SoCs).
-The Secure Enclave is isolated from the main processor to provide an extra layer is f security and is designed to keep sensitive user data secure even when the Application Processor kernel becomes compromised.
+The Secure Enclave is isolated from the main processor to provide an extra layer security and is designed to keep sensitive user data secure even if the Application Processor kernel were to be compromised.

-macOS also allows the Apple Pay services and other security functions of the TOE to operate.
+macOS allows the Apple Pay services and other security functions of the TOE to operate.

-The Secure Element (outside of the TOE) is the secure component holding the Apple Pay secrets and processes the Apple Pay transactions.
+The Secure Element (outside of the TOE) is the secure component that holds the Apple Pay secrets and processes the Apple Pay transactions.